gemoc/git-sync-tools/README.md

 - or configure each of the Repo-x to trigger a build (using for ex webhooks)

-The root of the Integration-Repo can then contains a CI specific configuration file (Jenkinsfile or .gitlab-ci.yml) to build the entire application with a checkout of all the sources.
+The root of the Integration-Repo can then contains a CI specific configuration file (Jenkinsfile, .gitlab-ci.yml, or github actions) to build the entire application with a checkout of all the sources from all the component repositories.

 ## Example scenario